misha-kis/photos/README.md

 # Architecture

-The app uses a hexagonal architecture, where Application (crates/photos-app) is the core, and it depends on and wires together other components: Filesystem Image Repository (crates/photos-infra-fs-repository), Metadata Repository (crates/photos-infra-sqlite-image-metadata-repository), CV Services (crates/photos-infra-cv), etc.
+The app uses hexagonal architecture, where Application (crates/photos-app) is the core, and it depends on and wires together other components: Filesystem Image Repository (crates/photos-infra-fs-repository), Metadata Repository (crates/photos-infra-sqlite-image-metadata-repository), CV Services (crates/photos-infra-cv), etc.

 For the UI, I used [egui](https://github.com/emilk/egui).
 It works for now, but sometime in the future I want to try something else, currently I'm thinking about `iced` (mainly because of its async support).
 That said, UI is the hardest part for me, so I will probably stick with `egui` for a while.